-Commencement is an important celebration of students' academic success, as well as an opportunity for family, friends and future employers to recognize those efforts in a formal manner.
-Academic credentials such as a certificate, associate and bachelor degrees are important benchmarks in student learning.
+Commencement is an important celebration of a student's academic success, as well as an opportunity for family, friends, and future employers to recognize those efforts in a formal manner.
+Academic credentials such as a certificate, associate's, and bachelor's degrees are important benchmarks in student learning.
 All students are strongly encouraged to attend commencement.